Trains, Planes & Automobiles Goal Setting

 Was it turning off the alarm clock that woke you up?

-Even though you were not yet conscious - you had an objective, a goal to perform - What was it? ...
+Even though you were not yet fully conscious – you had an objective, a goal to perform – What was it? …

 To turn that %@#& noise off!